fauu/Kamite/README.md

       # replaced with the lookup text by Kamite
       url: …

-      # Whether to open the lookup in a new browser tab or embed it into
+      # Open the lookup in a new browser tab or embed it into Kamite’s notebook
-      # Kamite’s notebook
       newTab: no
     }
   ]